holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/03_teaching_dicts/lesson_plan.md

 ## Essential Questions

--
--
+- How can we use ChatGPT to augment our creativity?
+- How can we use different types of learning to increase the effectiveness of a lesson?

 ## Lesson Plan

-> Have them use ChatGPT to come up with lesson

 - Review
+    -
 - Setup up:
     - The way Grok teaches dictionaries sucks
     - Come up with a three day lesson